iredmail/docs/en_US/howto/upgrade.debian.12-13.md

 ```
 - Replace ssl cert and key files in parameters `ssl_server_cert_file` and `ssl_server_key_file`.
 - Replace DH parameters file in parameter `ssl_server_dh_file`.
 To generate new parameters file, you can use command `openssl dhparam 4096 > /etc/dovecot/dh.pem`.
+- In our sample config file, we store mailboxes under `/var/vmail` directory,
+  you may need to replace path prefix `/var/vmail` by the real path on your server.

+Please pay close attention to its log files under `/var/log/dovecot/`, report
+issues in [our forum](https://forum.iredmail.org/) if there's any error.

 ### For OpenLDAP backend